srlabs/phink/book/src/RUNTIME.md

-# Runtime Integration
+# Runtime integration

 Phink provides developers with the flexibility to customize their fuzzing environment through a simple interface.
 By editing `contract/custom/custom.rs` and `contract/custom/preferences.rs`, developers can tailor the runtime storage and contract initialization processes to suit their testing needs.
-Having a clone of Phink is required, in order to modify the source code.
+Have a clone of Phink if you want to modify the source code.

-## Custom Runtime Storage
+## Custom runtime storage

 Phink allows developers to tailor the runtime environment by customizing the storage configuration.
-This enables the creation of versatile and realistic testing scenarios.
+Let's create some realistic testing scenarios!

 ### Example